TajGordon/TajGordon/README.md

 - 👋 Hi, I’m @TajGordon
 - 👀 I’m interested in coding, gaming, and chess.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...